Frequently asked dental questions

-American Academy of Pediatric Dentistry guidelines recommend you schedule your child’s first visit around the first birthday.
+American Academy of Pediatric Dentistry guidelines recommends you schedule your child’s first visit around the first birthday.
 Few infants younger than 1 year have oral problems that require care, but almost all are at risk for oral disease.

 The goal of the first dental visit is to assess that risk, initiate good dental habits, educate parents and schedule future appointments.
 Because the first visit requires minimal examination of your child, it is non-threatening.
 It does provide time with you to demonstrate appropriate home care techniques.
 A dentist, especially a pediatric dentist, is best qualified to perform this service.